wilsonmar/oss-perf/run-variations.md

-The approach here is to completely <strong>automate</strong> test runs so that servers can be provisioned, all software deployed, and results obtained and analyzed without human attention.
+The objective here is to completely <strong>automate</strong> test runs so that servers can be provisioned, all software deployed, and results obtained and analyzed without human attention.

-Experimentation is needed because there are interactions among the various <a href="configs.md">configurations:
+Variations in runs is needed to measure interactions among the various <a href="configs.md">configurations:

   * Number and size of machines provisioned (such as RAM, use of solid-state drives, etc.).
   * OS selection (such as Debian vs. Windows, etc).